 Get prepared early.
 Our new patient paperwork is also available online for completion in the convenience of your own home or office.

-Cary Street Veterinary Hospital is a full service, AAHA certified animal hospital whose mission is to provide the highest standard of veterinary care.
-Our team is committed to bringing you and your pet better health by practicing the science of veterinary medicine.
+Cary Street Veterinary Hospital is a full service, AAHA accredited, Low Stress Handling and Fear Free certified small animal hospital whose mission is to provide the highest standard of veterinary care.
+Our team is committed to bringing you and your pet better health by practicing the science of veterinary medicine in a compassionate and knowledgeable manner.
 We strive to provide welcoming, informative, and supportive services to our clients, while maintaining a top quality working environment for our employees.
-CSVH offers the Richmond animal community medical, surgical, and dental veterinary care, as well as canine rehabilitation and acupuncture.
-Our in-house pharmacy, lab, and digital radiology enable you to make one stop for your pet's medical needs.
+Cary Street Veterinary Hospital offers the Richmond animal community medical, surgical, and dental veterinary care, as well as canine rehabilitation, acupuncture, and hospice and palliative care.
+Our in-house pharmacy, lab, and digital radiology enable you to make one stop for all of your pet's medical needs.

 We are certified in Low Stress Handling and currently undergoing Fear Free Certification.
 Our goal is to make every visit an enjoyable one for your pet.
 Beula is a very nervous dog, but she did well having her nails trimmed while we distracted her with treats.
 We have a lot of tricks up our sleeves to make every visit with us a happy one!